aleksati/kd-audio-fx/README.md

 # Compression of Neural Network models of Audio Distortion Effects Using Knowledge Distillation

-Code repository for the paper "Compressing Neural Network Models of Audio Distortion Effects Using Knowledge Distillation Techniques", at ... conference
+Code repository for the paper "Compressing Neural Network Models of Audio Distortion Effects Using Knowledge Distillation Techniques", at ... conference in ...

 Download the record from Zenodo to get all datasets (recommended):
 "DOI:something something"